Frojd/Wagtail-Pipit/docs/running-python-locally.md

 ## Setup

-Begin by adding our included docker-compose override, it will change the `PYTHON_HOST` environment variable in `docker-compose.yml` for the container `web` so we use a local running python interpreter instead of the docker version.
+Begin by adding our included docker compose override, it will change the `PYTHON_HOST` environment variable in `docker-compose.yml` for the container `web` so we use a local running python interpreter instead of the docker version.
 This override will also replace the python container with a no-op container.

 ```
 cp docker-compose.override.local.yml docker-compose.override.yml
 ```

-If you have a existing web container, remove it `docker-compose rm web`
+If you have a existing web container, remove it `docker compose rm web`

 Create a custom .env file for your local db instance